 Description of course:

 In Level 2 Mathematics and Statistics you will be working towards Level 2 credits for the National Certificate of Achievement in Education (NCEA).
-The focus of this course is on number strategies and knowledge, measurement, and statistical investigation.
+This course covers the following areas of learning: graphing, algebra, geometry, statistics and probability.